techidaily/site-win11-tips/source/_posts/fixing-non-installed-optional-windows-functions-a-7-step-guide.md

 To check your system using SFC, follow these steps:

-1. Open the Command Prompt with administrative rights using any of the[ways to open CMD as an admin on Windows](https://www.makeuseof.com/windows-run-command-prompt-admin/) .
+1. Open the Command Prompt with administrative rights using any of the [ways to open CMD as an admin on Windows](https://www.makeuseof.com/windows-run-command-prompt-admin/) .
 2. Type**sfc /scannow** and press**Enter** .
 ![SFC Utility In Windows Overview](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/sfc-utility-in-windows.jpg)
 3. Once SFC scans for errors, make sure to restart your computer.

 Want to know the best part?

  The best part is that the System File Checker not only helps you fix the optional features problem but also any other Windows issues.
-In fact, it's one of the best[ways to repair corrupted Windows files](https://www.makeuseof.com/windows-built-in-repair-tools/) .
+In fact, it's one of the best [ways to repair corrupted Windows files](https://www.makeuseof.com/windows-built-in-repair-tools/) .

 ## 3\.
 Reset the Windows Update Components